N19htw1n9/Spam-Filter/README.md

 xyz.com:user1
 ```

-This will display the contents of the spamlist, which in this case is'spamlist1.txt'
+This will display the contents of the spamlist, which in this case is 'spamlist1.txt'

 ### check